 Who says chili has to have meat?
-Our top vegetarian chili recipes to win a chili cookoff are full of veggies and so delicious, they’re contest contenders.
+Our top unique chili recipes to win a chili cookoff are full of veggies and so delicious, they’re contest contenders.

 Okay, so we know what you’re thinking: chili is about meat.
 But your chili cookoff this year, what about trying something a little different?
 Eating veggies is getting cool again.
 And chili without meat can be even more creative and delicious as as its meat-filled counterpart.

 Here at A Couple Cooks, Alex and I are not even vegetarian: we’re flexitarian.
 This means we eat a mostly plant based diet, but splurge on meat on occasion.
 And for us, we’d rather pile on the veggies in chili and save our meat quota for a big juicy burger.
-So here are the top three vegetarian chili recipes we’ve created that hit all the notes of the fall while being meatless.
+So here are the top unique chili recipes we’ve created that hit all the notes of the fall while being meatless.
 They’ve got big flavor, but are fully plant based.
-And even though we’ve called them vegetarian chili recipes, they’re actually all vegan chili recipes too—unless you decide to load them with sour cream and cheese.
+They’re actually all vegan chili recipes too—unless you decide to load them with sour cream and cheese.
 (Which we do.)

-A good vegetarian or vegan chili recipe can be deceptively difficult to find.
-Alex and I have made many meatless chili recipes over the years, and we’ve found that vegetarian chili recipes need a whole lot of flavor going on.
-Since many people expect the heartiness of a meat chili, it’s got to be flavored to perfection.
-This Mango Black Bean Chili recipe is something totally unique, and an unexpected spin on the typical chili!
+Unique chili recipes can be deceptively difficult to find.
+This Mango Black Bean Chili recipe is something totally different: an unexpected spin on the typical chili!
 Chunks of fresh mango add a subtle sweetness, and there’s a hint of allspice for a bit of complexity.
 A squeeze of lime takes this vegetarian chili over the top.

 Take it from one of our readers, who said: “This Mango Black Bean Chili got rave reviews!
 It’s freaking delicious, high in vitamins and protein, lower in carbs and sugar, and literally took me 30 minutes to make (plus simmering and cleanup).
 Getting all three kids AND the grownups to agree on a healthy and easy meal is basically a miracle!”